Deep-rooted movement

 To be certified organic, wines must meet stringent criteria that include:

-• climate and environment protection
+• Helping protect the climate and the environment

-• conservation of soil fertility
+• Maintaining soil fertility

-• preservation of biodiversity
+• Safeguarding biodiversity

-• respect of natural cycles
+• Respecting natural cycles

 Source: Ecocert (2021) Organic agriculture in Canada.